 Carrier oils are cold pressed vegetable oils derived from the fatty portion of plants, usually from the nuts, kernels or seeds.
 People use these oils to dilute essential oils and other oils prior to topical application.

 Their purpose is to carry the essential oil onto the skin, hence they are known as carrier oils.
-RMTs often use carrier oils as it is, or blend them with other products to create their own unique glide and therapeutic properties.
+RMTs often use carrier oils on their own, or blend them with other products to create their own unique glide and therapeutic properties.

 Apart from carrier oils and pure essential oils, there are massage oil blends that are specially formulated for professional massage.
 These offer amazing health and wellness benefits for muscle relaxation, sleep therapy, stress, and headache relief.

-Although massage oils are deeply relaxing, some people are not very keen on using them as they have to deal with the sticky aftereffects.
+Although massage oils are deeply relaxing, some people are not very keen on using them as they have to deal with the sticky after effects.
 Some oils can also stain massage table sheets.
-Be careful of spilling them on the floor as they can make the floor slippery.
-As a therapist, you can be prepared to treat oil stains.
+Be careful of spilling them on the floor as they can be very slippery.
+As a therapist, you should be prepared to treat oil stains.
 Read our blog on how to take care of your massage table sheets.

 Body Butters - Slather away

 Massage butters or body butters are the creamiest, among all massage therapy products.
-Its consistency is similar to that of the butter we eat.
+Their consistency is similar to that of the butter we eat.
 They are rich in natural fats and carrier oils.
-Butters remain solid or semi-solid at room temperature, melting into a liquified, oily substance when warmed up by body heat.
+Butters remain solid or semi-solid at room temperature, melting into a liquified, oily state when warmed up by body heat.

-It goes without saying that massage butters are an amazing choice for dry and cracked skin – especially during the long Canadian winters.
-They create a barrier on the skin protecting it from cold and wintry conditions.
+It goes without saying that massage butters are an amazing choice for dry and cracked skin – especially during our long Canadian winters.
+They create a barrier on the skin, protecting it from cold and wintry conditions.

-Since butters are very oily in its consistency, they are perfect for therapeutic massages, like deep tissue massage.
-They provide the perfect amount of lubrication for you to massage deeply without rubbing the skin raw.
+Since butters are very oily in consistency, they are perfect for therapeutic massages, like deep tissue massage.
+They provide the perfect amount of lubrication to massage deeply without rubbing the skin raw.